SL2006 - Speech Development and Impairment

 This subject will provide the foundation theoretical and professional skills necessary

-for competent practice in the assessment and treatment/management of speech sound
+for competent practice in the assessment and treatment/management of speech impairment

-and cultural contexts will be considered.
-Assessment and intervention methods will
+populations, will be considered.
+Assessment and intervention methods will be explored

-be explored with respect to current theories and evidence-based practice principles.
+with respect to current theories and evidence-based practice principles.
+The effects

-The effects of speech impairments on activity and participation in educational and
+of speech impairments on a child's activity and participation will be explored.

-- analyse child speech assessment data and determine appropriate intervention goals;
+- analyse and interpret child speech assessment data and determine appropriate intervention

 - formulate and justify intervention plans and approaches based on sound theoretical

-- explain the impact of speech sound disorders on activity and participation in educational
+- explain the impact of speech difference and impairment on a child's activity and participation.

 Study Period 1